IBM/cp4ba-client-onboarding-scenario/23.0.2/CloudPakDeployerSeparateMachine.md

 ## Advanced Configuration

-Refer to this [document](CloudPakDeployerViaJob_Advanced.md) for advanced configuration scenarios like:
+Refer to this [document](CloudPakDeployerSeparateMachine_Advanced.md) for advanced configuration scenarios like:

 - Configuring an RPA environment
 - Performing the Workflow labs using business users (instead of or in addition to the admin user)
 - Adding users/setting regular user passwords during deployment
-- Removing the Client Onboarding Artifacts from the Environment
+- Removing the Client Onboarding Artifacts from the environment